NetSweet/netsuite/README.md

 # NetSuite SuiteTalk API Ruby Gem

 * This gem will act as a wrapper around the NetSuite SuiteTalk WebServices API.
 * The gem does not cover the entire API, only the subset contributors have used so far.
+Please submit a PR for any functionality that's missing!
 * NetSuite is a complex system.
 There's a lot to learn and sparse resources available to learn from.
-Here's a list of [NetSuite Development Resources](https://github.com/NetSweet/netsuite/wiki/NetSuite-Development-Resources) that might make things a bit less painful.
+Here's a list of [NetSuite Development Resources](https://github.com/NetSweet/netsuite/wiki/NetSuite-Development-Resources).

 # Help & Support

 Join the [slack channel](http://opensuite-slackin.herokuapp.com) for help with any NetSuite issues.
 Please do not post usage questions as issues in GitHub.

-Messages in the Slack ground are [archived here](https://suitechat.slackarchive.io).
-Search the archives to see if your question has been answered before.

 There is some additional helpful resources for NetSuite development [listed here](https://dashboard.suitesync.io/docs/resources#netsuite).